LinghuLab/GLOBETapeReader/README.md

 # GLOBE-Tapereader Analysis Pipeline

-End-to-end pipeline for large-scale analysis of CytoTape proteins from ND2 confocal hyperstacks.
+End-to-end pipeline for large-scale analysis of GLOBE from ND2 confocal hyperstacks.
 Refactored from the monolithic `fiber_pipeline.py` into a modular structure mirroring the [TapeReader](../TapeReader) repository.

 ## Key Differences from TapeReader